EcoExtreML/STEMMUS_SCOPE/Octave_instructions.md

 In the `run_Octave.m` file you can set the config file that should be used.

-### Dev container
+### VS Code + Dev container

 If you have Docker installed you can use a dev containers to do development.

-Simply install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and reopen the folder.
+Simply install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) VS code extension and reopen the folder.
 It will then start a Docker container with your code, Octave and the VS Code Octave extensions.